Fresh and Fabulous: The Ultimate Guide to Spring Nails

 @nailspabygurpreet

 Before choosing a color, the shape sets the tone.
 Almond is elegant and refined.
 Soft Square is neat and clean.
-The short oval is versatile enough for casual and formal settings equally.
+The short oval is equally versatile for both casual and formal settings.
 Getting the shape right makes every color and finish perform better.
 It’s the foundation the rest of the manicure builds on.

 @isabelmaynails